HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 world, it will have lists that are around one million items long.
-If we have to run this fragment on million item lists every time we take a step and want to test a new candidate, we're going to be waiting a long time for our improvement to finish.
+If we have to run this fragment on million item lists every time we take a step and want to test a new candidate, we're going to be waiting a long time for our search to finish.

-What we'd like to be able to do is run the fragment on much smaller lists, say those with a hundred items, and use those faster runs to infer something about how the fragment will behave when its given million item lists.
+What we'd like to be able to do is run the fragment on much smaller lists, say those with a hundred items, and use those faster runs to infer something about how the fragment will behave when it's given million item lists.
 In this simple case, where all we want to do is find the sum of a list of numbers, the fragment with the most accuracy in summing a hundred item list is probably also the most accurate at